-I know some of you will be able to relate or even sympathize with this scenario, and then again some of you won’t agree with my thoughts on the subject.
-Either way, I’m ok with it.
-I don’t need sympathy nor assurance, and I know that mothering a child is a very personal thing – to each its own, right?
-I just wanted to tell my story (and let you know that I’m going out on a limb while doing so)…
+I know some of you will be able to relate or even sympathize with this scenario, and and some of you won’t agree with my thoughts on the subject.
+I know that mothering a child is a very personal thing – to each its own, right?
+I just wanted to tell my story.

 Long ago I had grand plans for the parent I wanted to be and the way my children would behave once the time came.
 They would happily eat their vegetables, be on a feeding schedule from birth and then be quickly weaned from breastfeeding by the age of 1, easily sleep in their own rooms (on their own) after spending a few months in a bassinet in our room, and smile through a permanently attached pink or blue pacifier.

 My kids have taught me otherwise.
 None of my supposed plans came to fruition.
 None.
 However, my mothering style and my thinking has also evolved since those first naive days.
 But this post is not about eating vegetables or even weaning.
 It’s about that cute little pacifier I always dreamed my children would use as an accessory.

 Neither of my two children have ever wanted a pacifier.
 I relentlessly tried to have them use a pacifier since birth.
 Or at least suck their thumb.
 Why in the world would anyone wish to un-do thumb-sucking or a pacififer in the toddler years when you don’t have to?
 To answer that question you need to know one thing about my kids – my children have never been self-soothers.
 Even a little bit.
 Ever.
 I was the pacifier.
 I was the security blanket.
 I was the special teddy bear.
 I have constantly felt like this, going back and forth over and over and over again in these past few years.
 There was no substitute for me.
 Can you see why I so desperately tried to get them to take a pacifier, suck their thumb or have a security item?